rbbozkurt/rust-marco-polo/README.md

-# rust-project-template
+# rust-marco-polo
-This repo is intended to serve as template for rust projects.
+This repo is just a basic tutorial for rust programming.